 The Company wishes to emphasize that it is strongly committed to continue to work towards bringing the proposed Morrison Copper/Gold Project to commercial production.

-During the quarter under discussion, the Company did not issue any shares, or grant or cancel any options and no private placements have been announced or completed.
+During the quarter under discussion, the Company did not issue any shares on exercise of options.